Basecamp Revamp

 The Canada Goose digital division was searching for ways to improve the sales performance of their line of sustainably-produced outerwear products, called Humanature.

-It seemed possible that their reputation for extravagance was out of sync with the values of their high-income, highly educated target demographic.
+We hypotehsized that their reputation for extravagance was out of sync with the values of their high-income, highly educated target demographic.
 These consumers increasingly value minimalism, and consider environmental impact in their purchasing behavior.
 (Source)

 Canada Goose is a luxury brand, known for their brick-and-mortar retail stores which emulate the experience of an outdoor Arctic adventure.